 Get Pediatric Eye Exams for Your Child in Fair Lawn

 For whole family eye care, count on Resident Eye Care Associates, your optometrist in Fair Lawn, NJ.
-We perform comprehensive eye exams for kid's vision correction, and to maintain eye health, for all ages.
-Make your annual pediatric eye care appointment by calling 201-797-2747 today.
+We perform comprehensive eye exams for kid’s vision correction, and to maintain eye health, for all ages.
+Make your annual pediatric eye care appointment by contacting us at (201) 797-2747 today.